9 Ways to Show Empathy When Employees Take a Leave of Absence

 Empathy in the workplace is worth serious conversation, as the degree to which it is championed varies significantly from one organization to the next.
 However, because we spend so much of our lives in the workplace, our organizations are one of the best venues to grow our empathy practices.
 One of the most practical applications of this opportunity is when employees must take a leave of absence due to their own health condition or to care for a family member.

 In this blog, I’ll cover nine ways that employers may demonstrate empathy when employees take a leave of absence from work.
+Still looking for tips and tricks for HR situations?
+An ATS solves many HR related problems, look at our Free ATS Guide to learn about the myriad of problems that can be solved with an ATS.

 1 – Embrace a growth mindset